pomy97/abgrund/README.md

 > A barren wasteland populated only by enderman and basalt trees.
 There are some small structures littered around the place with some essential supplies.
 This is where the player spawns upon entering Limbo.

 **Cursed Valley**
 > This place has it's own spot for souls of the damned.
 Streaks of Soul Sand & Soul Soil snake across the landscape.
-You can find waiting rooms here with some residents... still waiting for judgement.
+Condemned mobs are more common here.

 **Dead Forest**
 > Like the Abyss Wastes, but with much more trees.
 You can find some groups of houses here, as well as some small camps.
 There's a lot more foliage here in general, too.

 **Abyss Barrens**
 > Found deep into Senken.
 Nothing spawns, nor is there anything interesting to be found.
 It is a very inhospitable land.
 I'll let you see why.
 Hint: the terrain function I used to generate it is called `erosion_on_crack`.
 It is a good source of coal though.
-And Ancient Debris, if you're willing to dig through the obsidian.

 ## Grenzen
 Just one biome.
 Obsidian top to bottom, ain't no nothing getting over here.
 It serves as the dividing line between Senken and Oberer.
-There's no resources in this biome, sans some Ancient Debris hidden in the obsidian, if you really want to mine for it.
+There's no resources in this biome.
 The name was also shamelessly stolen from **THE DECAYED**.
 I ain't apologisin'.

 ## Oberer